NajibPro/sudoku-game-and-solver/README.md

 ## How to play:

-#### For the game:
+#### For the generator:

 - Click on "New Game" button then choose how hard you want the game to be.
-- Next the game will start, click on a cell that you want to modify in the board.
+- Next, a sudoku problem is generated and the game has started, click on a cell that you want to modify in the board.
 - Then, click on a digit card, those are on the right of the board (or under it in smaller screens) to fill the chosen cell with a digit.
 - You can also get a hint on what digit should be in the selected cell.
 - And if you are really stack and you want to get the solution, click on the solve button.